ResumeToolsResources

 Assistant District Attorney

-• Led a team of 5 junior attorneys, providing guidance and training.
+• Led a team of junior attorneys, providing mentorship and case strategy advice

 Assistant District Attorney